 What is the Abilities API in WordPress 7.0?

 The Abilities API is WordPress 7.0 native framework for integrating AI services.
-It provides standardized hooks, authentication management, and content generation capabilities directly within the block editor, allowing developers to connect AI models like OpenAI, Claude, or custom LLMs seamlessly.
+It provides standardized hooks, authentication management, and content generation capabilities directly within the block editor, allowing developers to connect AI models like OpenAI, Claude, or custom LLMs directly.

 Does WordPress 7.0 require PHP 7.4 minimum?